qingkaishi/canary/README.md

 calls, otherwise, only type compatible function can be aliased with a function pointer.

-NOTE: f1 and f2 are compatible iff.
+NOTE: f1 and f2 are two type compatible functions iff.
 > Both or netheir of them are var arg function;
-> Both or netheir of them has a non-void return value;
+> Both or netheir of them have a non-void return value;
 > Same number of parameters;
 > Same type store sizes of each pair of parameters.